dssg/acdhs_housing_public/README.md

 ### Outcome Label

 Individuals belong to the class of interest (`label=1`) if they interact with homelessness services at least once within 12 months of the prediction date.
-The relevant homelessness services include emergency shelters, street outreach programs, transitional housing, and other re-housing programs that are specified in the [homelessness table script](src/pipeline/pretriage/homelessness_table.sql).
+The relevant homelessness services include emergency shelters, street outreach programs, transitional housing, and other re-housing programs.
 For each weekly list, we predict the top `k` individuals (`k` is based on intervention capacity) in terms of their risk of interacting with homelessness services within 12 months.

 ### Alternate formulations

-We use the above cohort and label definitions in our experiments, but alternate formulations we have explored are documented in [`pipeline\configs\README.md`](src/pipeline/configs/README.md).
+We use the above cohort and label definitions in our experiments, but alternate formulations we have explored are documented in [`pipeline\configs\README.md`](pipeline/configs/README.md).

 ## Methodology
 1. Define cohort based on problem formulation
 2. Define outcome label based on formulation
 4. Define training and validation sets over time
-5. Define and generate predictors (see [feature config files](src/pipeline/configs/feature_groups/))
+5. Define and generate predictors
 6. Train Models on each training set and score all individuals in the corresponding validation set
 7. Evaluate all models for each validation time according to each metric (PPV at top k)
 8. Select "Best" model based on results over time